Colorectal cancer screening and early detection

 The main screening tests include:

-- Fecal occult blood test to detect any blood in your stool (which could be caused by cancer or by other some other condition)
+- Fecal occult blood test (FOBT) — to detect any blood in your stool (which could be caused by cancer or by other some other condition).

-- Flexible sigmoidoscopy, in which the doctor examines your rectum and the lower part of your colon for polyps or tumors using a flexible, lighted tube
+- Flexible sigmoidoscopy — to examine your rectum and the lower part of your colon for polyps or tumors using a flexible, lighted tube.